OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.1/office.context.mailbox.item.md

 }
 ```

+> [!NOTE]
-If you specify an `ItemHasRegularExpressionMatch` rule on the body property of an item, the regular expression should further filter the body and should not attempt to return the entire body of the item.
+> If you specify an `ItemHasRegularExpressionMatch` rule on the body property of an item, the regular expression should further filter the body and should not attempt to return the entire body of the item.
 Using a regular expression such as `.*` to obtain the entire body of an item does not always return the expected results.
-Instead, use the [`Body.getAsync`](/javascript/api/outlook_1_1/office.body#getAsync) method to retrieve the entire body.

 ##### Requirements